jizhang-cmu/cmu_vla_challenge_unity/README.md

 ## Repository Setup

 The repository provides the base navigation system for the [CMU Vision-Language-Autonomy Challenge](https://www.ai-meets-autonomy.com/cmu-vla-challenge).
 The system is integrated with [Unity](https://unity.com) environment models.
-The repository has been tested in Ubuntu 20.04 with [ROS Foxy](http://wiki.ros.org/noetic/Installation) and Ubuntu 22.04 with [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html).
+The repository has been tested in Ubuntu 20.04 with [ROS2 Foxy](http://wiki.ros.org/noetic/Installation) and Ubuntu 22.04 with [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html).
 Install dependencies with the command lines below.

 For Foxy:
 ```